 Price comparison for Travel in Albania and Montenegro

-Real travellers where asked how much money they spend on their trip to Albania or Montenegro.
-On average, former travellers to Montenegro spend €59.00 per person per day, which is €17.00 per day more than travellers spend in Albania.
+Real travelers where asked how much money they spend on their trip to Albania or Montenegro.
+On average, former travelers to Montenegro spend €59.00 per person per day, which is €17.00 per day more than travelers spend in Albania.
 Therefore, if you spend a week in Albania, you will save €118.00 compared to a week in Montenegro.